5 Rules That Helped Me Stop Skipping The Gym and Build Consistency

 Here’s what helped me break this vicious cycle and stop skipping workouts:

-Postpone News Until After Exercise
+Postpone Entertainment Until After Exercise

 Years ago, I got in a bad habit around 5:30pm each day.

-That’s when I created a mental rule:
+Eventually I created a mental rule:

 No news (or social media) until after exercise.

-At the end of the workday, I close my laptop, grab my water bottle and head straight to the home gym.
+At the end of the workday, I close my laptop, grab my water bottle and head straight downstairs to the home gym.

 I ignore the voice in my head saying:

-"I need to put my feet up" "I'm just going to check a quick story" "I"m just going to take 5 minutes to catch my breath"
+"I need to put my feet up" "I'm just going to check a quick story" "I'm just going to take 5 minutes to catch my breath"

-Might seem simple but this has made a huge difference in boosting my show-up rate and sticking to my workout schedule.
+Might seem simple but this made a huge difference in boosting my show-up rate and sticking to my workout routine.
 In fact, it helps carry the momentum of the workday into my workout.
-And the workout becomes a reward for a productive day.
-Then after the workout, if I want to plop on the couch and mindlessly check the local news, I can.
+Then the workout becomes a reward for a productive day.

 But you wanna know something funny?